Real Talk for Real Teachers with Dr. Becky Bailey and special guest Christiaan Baarsma

-In this podcast, you’ll hear from Christian Baschma, who has facilitated the implementation of Conscious Discipline at a high school for children with special needs in the Netherlands.
-When Christian arrived, the school lacked safety and had a culture of fear and violence.
-Christian transformed the school’s “punishment room” into a “connection room.”
+In this podcast, you’ll hear from Christiaan Baarsma, who has facilitated the implementation of Conscious Discipline at a high school for children with special needs in the Netherlands.
+When Christiaan arrived, the school lacked safety and had a culture of fear and violence.
+Christiaan transformed the school’s “punishment room” into a “connection room.”
 He replaced the system of punishment and rewards with a Conscious Discipline-inspired system based on connection, safety and empathy.
-Listen in to learn more about how Christian led this shift—and how school culture was transformed.
+Listen in to learn more about how Christiaan led this shift—and how school culture was transformed.

 - The American Academy of Pediatrics encourages parents to use discipline strategies (to teach skills) instead of punishment.
 Research shows that punishment has a negative impact on mental health, academic achievement, and relationships.

 - Punishment does not teach internal control of one’s own behavior (self-regulation), and our most vulnerable children are punished at disproportionately high rates.

 - In the connection room at Christiaan’s school, students choose which area of the room to sit in based on their brain state.
 These areas are color-coded: red for the survival state, blue for the emotional state, and green for the executive state.

 - Students may decide to go to the connection room themselves, or a teacher may suggest it.

 - The goal is to help children be successful as opposed to punishing them for the skills they lack.